brandonhill/OpenTX-custom-sounds/README.md

 ## Usage

+Download and install `sox`.

-Provide `-p` argument to play the sounds whilst creating them.
+Navigate to this directory.
+Provide `-p` argument to play the sounds whilst creating them:

 ```
 $ ./generate.sh